rust-lang/rust/text/0000-embrace-extend-extinguish.md

 }
 ```

-One would reasonably extend X to contain &T's, but with this
+One would reasonably expect X to contain &T's, but with this
 proposal it is possible that X now instead contains T's.
 It's not
 clear that in "real" code that this would ever be a problem, though.
 It may lead to novices accidentally by-passing ownership through